GabeScott/standard-works-vault/General Conference/1989 October - The Sacrament—and the Sacrifice.md

 He explained Judas’s departure and told the others of the events soon to take place.

 Then followed the Savior’s solemn discourse when He said to the Eleven: “These things I have spoken unto you, that in me ye might have peace.
-In the world ye shall have tribulation: but be of good cheer; I have overcome the world.”
-(John 16:33.)
+In the world ye shall have tribulation: but be of good cheer; I have overcome the world.” ([[John 16.33|John 16:33]].)

 Our Savior prayed to His Father and acknowledged the Father as the source of His authority and power—even to the extending of eternal life to all who are worthy.